mighty-gerbils/gerbil/doc/reference/misc.md

 ```

 `representable` is an abstract mixin class that defines a method for `:pr`.
 By
-default, if a class does not provide its own implementation, that method will
+default, if a class does not provide its own implementation, then
-call `print-unrepresentable-object`.
+`print-unrepresentable-object` will be called.

 ::: tip Examples:
 ``` scheme